-Enzyme use in textiles?
 Enzymes are complex protein molecules produced by living organisms.
-Their function is to make chemical reactions proceed at a rapid pace so that life can continue.
+Their function is to make chemical reactions proceed rapidly to continue life.
 In nature, they are responsible for digesting food and composting trees.
-Humans have learned to adapt the activity of enzymes for their use in manufacturing useful materials.
-Common commercial applications of enzymes range from cheese-making to laundry detergents.
-A myriad of industries use enzymes, including pharmaceutical manufacturing, leather processing, textiles, paper-making, and biofuels.
+Humans have learned to adapt the activity of enzymes for their use in manufacturing valuable materials.
+Typical commercial applications of enzymes range from cheese-making to laundry detergents.
+Many industries use enzymes, including pharmaceutical manufacturing, leather processing, textiles, paper-making, and biofuels.

 In the past twenty years, the enzymatic process has proven to be a beneficial financial and ecological alternative to harsh chemical processes.
-This is because biodegradable enzymes work at ambient temperature and in water-based solutions.
-Although they have been adopted by many industries, opportunities continue to increase in many business sectors to replace harsh chemicals.
+This is because biodegradable enzymes work at ambient temperatures and in water-based solutions.
+Although many industries have adopted them, opportunities continue to increase in many business sectors to replace harsh chemicals.

 Enzymes are categorized according to the compounds they act upon.
 Some of the most common ones include: